 The Board reserve the right to increase or decrease project and conference funding levels in future years based on the Society’s financial performance and reserves available.
 Members of the Society should submit a proposal using the form provided.
 The proposal must contain:

 - a) CV of project proposer no more than 2 sides of A4.
 The proposer must be a single individual who will liaise with the Society on behalf of the project team

 - b) The aims of the project

 - c) Relationship of the project to the aims and objectives of the Society

-- d) The potential involvement practical and/or financial – of SSA Executive and other members
+- d) The potential involvement practical and/or financial – of SSA Trustees and other members

 - e) Timetable of the project